 No one should miss the joys of gardening.
 Not the elderly, physically disabled, or mentally or emotionally challenged.
 Garden therapy is one of many aids to physical, mental and emotional health.
 The NGC Garden Therapy program is the use of garden related activities as an aid to the recovery and rehabilitation of the disabled.
 It’s one of the oldest and most popular phases of garden club work.

 “Garden related” is defined as the growing of plants, the artistic use of plants and other natural material, the study of birds, nature and conservation, and the exhibiting of knowledge, interest and skills in these areas.

 In January 2017 The Bartram Garden Club initiated its first garden therapy project.
 Members aided residents of Osprey Village Assisted Living Facility at Amelia Island in creating table centerpieces for their “Day in the Orient” celebration.
 The club will expand its garden therapy programs to other institutions as time and volunteers allow.

 In February, the Bartram Garden Club again visited the Osprey Village Assisted Living Facility in Fernandina Beach to work with the residents on garden therapy.
 This time the garden club members worked with the residents to make over 50 Valentines's Day corsages for the residents to enjoy.

-A series of Floral Design workshops will be offered by The Bartram Garden Club starting in May, 2017.
+A series of FFGC Floral Design workshops were sponsored by The Bartram Garden Club beginning in May, 2017.